arev01/hawkeye/readme.md

 ## Getting started
 The tool uses the open-source Python framework [Streamlit](https://docs.streamlit.io/#).

+First, download and extract the repository as a zip file to your own (local) computer.

-First, install all the packages listed in the *requirements.txt* file by using the following command in your terminal:
+Then, install all the packages listed in the *requirements.txt* file by using the following command in your terminal:
 ```
 pip install -r requirements.txt
 ```

-Then, use:
+Finally, use:
 ```
 streamlit run main.py
 ```